Put the collagen bounce back into your skin

 Collagen supplements are usually available as peptides or hydrolysate – the collagen protein has been broken down into smaller molecules which are easily digested, absorbed, and distributed by the body.
 The most popular forms of supplement are pills or powder, but you can also find collagen in drinks, creamers, gummies, and even baked into snack bars and cakes.

-If you’re concerned about the sources of collagen supplements, or you suffer allergies, you can also source collagen from whole foods such as bone broth or food that contains gelatine.
+You can also source collagen from whole foods such as bone broth or food that contains gelatine.
 These foods are broken down into collagen peptides and amino acids by your digestive system (although they may not be the same quantity or quality as a supplement provides).

 Each have their own benefits.
 Bovine collagen (from cows) tends to have higher hydroxyproline content (the most important amino acid for collagen formation) than marine collagen (from fish).
-However, marine collagen peptides are more easily absorbed by the body than bovine, due to their smaller size.
+However, marine collagen peptides are more easily absorbed by the body than bovine, due to their smaller molecular size.

-However, research supports that collagen supplementation can help our body replenish collagen, reduce wrinkles, and improve skin elasticity – these effects are usually seen after taking supplements for at least 3 months.
+Increasingly, results from several research studies do appear to support this.
+Regular collagen supplementation can help our body replenish its’ own stores of collagen, reduce wrinkles, and improve skin elasticity.
 Dose is also important - these studies included serves of between 5-20g of collagen peptides per day.

 Collagen supplements may also help reduce joint pain and improve joint mobility, and even increase muscle mass and strength in elderly people, if combined with resistance training.